 Continue reading “Snowstorm Juno”

-We flew our three year old to New York to meet the schools.
-Interviews seemed to go well, since both offered her a spot.
+This week we flew our three year old out to New York to meet the schools we had short-listed on our previous visit.
+The interviews seemed to go well, since both offered her a spot.